MicrosoftDocs/dynamics-365-project-operations/articles/revenue-recognition/Revenuerecogntionforcontractlines.md

 - An associated project.
 - At least one milestone defined on the Invoice schedule tab on the Project contract line page.

-If the feature **Enable contract line-based revenue recognition with Project Operations for non-stocked/ resource-based scenarios** is enabled, then **Dynamics 365 for Finance** creates the **fixed price revenue estimate project** for each contract line which has a fixed price billing method and milestones are defined for the contract line.
+When the feature **Enable contract line-based revenue recognition with Project Operations for non-stocked/resource-based scenario** is activated, **Dynamics 365 for Finance** generates a fixed-price revenue estimate project for each contract line that utilizes a fixed-price billing method and has defined milestone.

 Refer below to know more about **Project contract lines** in **Dataverse** and how contract lines are linked with project tasks.